autocrypt/autocrypt/doc/level1.rst

-If the Autocrypt header is unavailable, and the effective message date is more recent than the current value of ``last_seen``, update the state as follows:
+If the Autocrypt header is unavailable, and the effective message date is more recent than the current value of ``last_seen``, update the data as follows:

 - set ``last_seen`` to the effective message date
 - set ``state`` to ``reset``